thephpleague/csv/docs/9.0/connections/index.md

 }
 ```

-When using a non-seekable `SplFileObject`, a `RuntimeException` is thrown instead of a `League\Csv\Exception` when using features that requires a seekable CSV document.
+When using a non-seekable `SplFileObject`, a `RuntimeException` is thrown instead of a `League\Csv\Exception` when using features that require a seekable CSV document.
 In the following example a seekable CSV document is required to update the inserted newline.

 ```php
 use League\Csv\Exception;